pendle-finance/documentation/docs/UsingPendle/Simple.md

 # Simple UI

-Simple UI is a simplified user experience that is more accessible to new Pendle users.
-It has the same pools, tokens, and contracts, with a streamlined dapp for two main functions: buying assets at a discount and farming liquidity.
+Pendle provides a simplified user experience that is more accessible to new users.
+It has the same pools, tokens, and contracts, with a streamlined dApp for two main functions: buying assets at a discount and providing liquidity.

+&lt;Video>